hūmNET app

 certain components were especially complex – the logic states for humn cards, for example, took a great deal of thought and conversations.

-it was then time to string the screens together into four prototypes, one for each sub-flow.
+it was then time to string the screens together into four prototypes, one for each sub-flow. i designed the content to be as realistic as possible.

 check out the changes below (updates are bolded).

-pre-humn
+1) pre-humn

-• sign up page with more information
+• new sign up page with event details

-• clearer CTA to sign up
+• a clearer CTA to join the event

 BEFORE